about

 -

-breath embodiment is focused on your experience of breath. the practice teaches you through experience, the laws the breath follows and how you might want to work with them.
+the practice teaches you through experience, the laws the breath follows and how you can work with them as tools in your process of embodiment.

-other methods use exercises as a routine, or as a means to achieve a desired result. in this work, exercises are offers to the breath and we are interested in following the response to those offered.
+other methods use exercises as a routine, or as a means to achieve a desired and expected result. in this work, exercises are used to stimulate a response from the breath. we are interested in working with the dynamic and authentic response from the breath to bring balance and to connect with our unique process of development on all levels.

 there are archetypal experiences of breath but they are experienced uniquely by each person. this makes the work highly individual.